FiftyCaliber/ToS-Addons/README.md

 Now some might say this would be exploiting, however the game already lets you do this via hotbar slots this is just more user friendly.
 Also the left side slots which I added uses the same functions as cwSet to equip/unequip, it's just limited to weapons and has a UI.
 Not only that but I ADDED the requirement of having the 'Weapon Swap' attribute, since IMC doesn't seem to know how to do such things server side I did it for them (not that the attribute costs anything >.>).

 ##### Slash Commands (Use the ingame macro system (f8) to use slash commands more efficiently.)
-* `/swapit` to swap your left side weapons.
+* `/swapit` or `/si` to swap your left side weapons.
-* `/swapit lock` to unlock/lock the Swapit display in order to move it around.
+* `/swapit lock` or `/si lock` to unlock/lock the Swapit display in order to move it around.
 Be sure to lock it again when you have it where you like, otherwise you can't interact with the slots.
-* `/swapit default` to restore Swapit display to its default location.
+* `/swapit default` or `/si default` to restore Swapit display to its default location.

 # Download